chrisalehman/fibonacci-app/README.md

 # fibonacci-app
 Multi-container React app utilizing Docker, Express, Redis and PostgreSQL.
-Pushes Docker images to Docker Hub.
-TravisCI builds and pushes application to AWS Elastic Beanstalk.
+TravisCI builds and pushes Docker images to Docker Hub, then deploys application to AWS Elastic Beanstalk.

 Prerequisites in AWS:
 1. Create RDS instance (backed by PostgreSQL)